Category Archives: Microsoft

 "Count"="1"

-Much like Active Setup, when Outlook launches, it looks for a corresponding key in [HKEY_CURRENT_USERSoftwareMicrosoftOffice14.0User Settings], also with a
+Much like Active Setup, when Outlook launches, it looks for a corresponding key in [HKEY_CURRENT_USER\Software\Microsoft\Office\14.0\User Settings], also with a

 value named Count with a data of 1.
 If the matching key is not found, Outlook does its first-run process, applies the .PRF, and then writes the GUID-named key to HKCU so that the first-run behavior doesn’t happen on that machine again.

-In our case, each time we made a change to the OCT and baked up a new OSD image in SCCM, the GUID-named key under HKLM changed.
+In our case, each time we made a change to the OCT and cooked up a new OSD image in SCCM, the GUID-named key under HKLM changed.
 When a user from an old machine roamed to one of these new machines (or when a user initially on a new machine roamed to an older one), the GUID-named keys did not match and the first-run behavior fired off.

 The resolution